taras-svystun/High-Performance-Python/BOOK_SUMMARY.md

 Finding prime numbers.
 Using multiprocessing Pool can do 2x speedup.
 Also can play with chunk_size parameter.
 It slows the program when tiny or huge and shows the best results when ~ 1,000 - 10,000.

+Verifying primes.
+This section has several approaches:1.
+Serial
+2. Naive Pool
+3. Less Naive Pool
+4. via Manager.Value (check once in 1,000 iter if other processes found the factor)
+5. Redis as a flag (redis stores key/value in memory engine)
+6. via multiprocessing.RawValue
+7. via mmap as a flag
+8. via mmap as a flag redux

 # Clusters and Job Queues

 # Using Less RAM